 If you’ve read my last couple of posts, you’ll know that I’m running my own mobile library and I received a huge donation recently.
 Well, a week later, the numbers are in.
 It would have been more, but I shamelessly kept a few for myself.
-I will donate them back to my library when I’m done reading them.
+I usually donate them back to my library when I’m finished .
 The total ended up being 419 books, and that’s because that’s all we could fit in my car.
-Since January I have collected a total of 1,643 books and I only paid $70 for all of them because they are mostly donations.
+Since January I have collected a total of 1,643 books.
+I only paid $70 for all of them because they are mostly donations.
 As of right now, I have 1,200 books available in my library.

 It took me a week, and I do mean a week, to process all these books.
-I used every single moment of my free time to get it done.
-I would sometimes log books for 8 hours a day.
+Every single moment of my free time involves the library.
+Sometimes I would log books for 8 hours a day.
 I would stay up until 1 AM and then wake up at 9 AM just to try to get it done.
 I posted a request for volunteers, but I didn’t get anyone to answer so I had to do everything myself.
 It was probably the biggest thing on my to-do list so far, and I’m glad to finally get it done.

 If you would like to know more, check out out my library page.